scala/docs.scala-lang/_overviews/toolkit/munit-resources.md

 - it is explicit: each test declares the resource they need,
 - it is safe to use: each test uses its own resource in isolation.

-For more flexibilty, `MUnit` contains other types of fixtures: the reusable fixture, the ad-hoc fixture and the asynchronous fixture.
+For more flexibility, `MUnit` contains other types of fixtures: the reusable fixture, the ad-hoc fixture and the asynchronous fixture.
 Learn more about them in the [MUnit documentation](https://scalameta.org/munit/docs/fixtures.html).